Umple for VS Code

 Architecture

 This extension is a thin client that launches the Umple LSP server.
-The server handles all language intelligence (diagnostics, completion, go-to-definition, references, rename, hover, formatting).
+The server handles all language intelligence (diagnostics, completion, go-to-definition, references, rename, hover, inlay hints, formatting, workspace symbols, code actions, and semantic tokens).
 The extension adds VS Code-specific features: compile command, diagram panel, snippets, and UI chrome.

 VS Code Extension (this repo)